jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### VirtualBox Extensions

-  You may have noticed that when a guest VM is usccesfully installed the screen resolution maybe very small or the mouse intergration features are not working.
-VirtualBox guest additions also enable exclusive features that are not normally availalber in an operating system such as shared folders, cut and paste support, and even support for multiple monitors.
-The way to solve this is through something called VirtualBox Guest Additions.
-On the VirtualBox menu under INSERT DEVICES you need to select the "Insert Guest Additions CD Image."
+  You may have noticed that when a guest VM is succesfully installed the screen resolution may be very small and the mouse intergration features are not working.
+By default VirtualBox doesn't know what your host systems underlying hardware is.
+So it guesses by providing a lowest comon denominator set of hardware drivers, usually for pretty old, but well known set of hardware.
+In order to install higher quality drivers to enable more features VirtualBox provides something called *"guest additions"* to enable exclusive features that are not normally availalbe in an operating system.
+These featuers include things such as shared folders, cut and paste support, and even support for multiple monitors and higher resolutions.

-  This is source code and drivers provided by VirtualBox that will add VirtualBox features and hardware to the underlying guest VM.
-The guest VM has no idea it is in a virtualized environment and even if it did know Oeprating Systems do no come equipped with drivers to support VIrtualBox.
-In this way the drivers are added to the OS in Windows and in Linux the drivers are loaded into the kernel to enhance the experience.
+  VirtualBox guest additions can be installed by selecting an installed virtual machine and selecting the menu item under __DEVICES__ then select the "Insert Guest Additions CD Image."
 For Windows and Mac as the guest VM OS this is a pretty stright forward install - the attached Guest Additions iso appears within the VM and you simply double click it and run through the menu, reboot, and new features are added.
 For Linux you need to compile these extensions into the kernel and some extra tools are needed.

   __Ubuntu__

    This goes for any distro that derives from Debian.
 You will need to install the following from the commandline to assist with the compiling and installation of VirtualBox drivers.
-Apt is the Debian/Ubuntu package manager, we will learn about more in depth in [chapter 10](Package Installation)
+Apt is the Debian/Ubuntu package manager, we will learn about more in depth in [chapter 10](Package Installation).
+These instructions assume you are using VirtualBox 5.0.2, you will need to adjust the version numbers and path name if you are using a differenet version.

     sudo apt-get update
     sudo apt-get install build-essential dkms linux-headers-$(uname -r)